 - Use Kanban or checklists to keep up with the inventory, and avoid frequent check-ins to the supermarket.

-3rd S: Shine.
-Set a new level of cleanliness
+Shine: Set a new level of cleanliness to spot hidden problems

 During a virus massive outbreak, standards may be tougher than usual.
 Make sure you leave your shoes at the door.
 Keep a special location for this, close to the door.
 Clean the cellphone and watch surfaces as soon as you get inside the house or the car.
 Wash your hands when you are in contact with other people or other surfaces, and keep a hand-sanitizer close to you at all times if you cannot wash your hands.
 You may need to develop your own new routine and train kids and employees.
 If you go to the gym or use shared tools/machines, use disinfecting wipes to clean them before and after use.
 Try to keep your own cleaning supplies.
 And last but not least, be mindful when you cough or sneeze, using a tissue or your arm to cover your mouth and nose to avoid other areas getting contaminated, even at home.
 Germs, virus and bacteria may remain for a long time on certain surfaces.